Got a mapping lab assignment stuck?

 Why Not Just Google It?

 Because the point is analysis, not copy‑paste.
-The lab forces you to wrestle with coordinate reference systems, projection distortions, and data cleaning.
-It’s the training ground for any aspiring geographer, urban planner, or environmental scientist Nothing fancy..
+On the flip side, the lab forces you to wrestle with coordinate reference systems, projection distortions, and data cleaning.
+It’s the training ground for any aspiring geographer, urban planner, or environmental scientist Simple, but easy to overlook.
+That's the whole idea..

 Why It Matters / Why People Care